nohn/watermeter/README.md

 To get a benefit from using this software, you need at least three components.
 It is strongly encouraged to run each of these components in a different container or VM and the following documentation is assuming this.

 1. Something to take photos of your analog water meter.
-I use a Raspberry Pi Zero W with a Raspberry Camera for that.
+I use a Raspberry Pi Zero W with a Raspberry Camera for that, but you could use any (non IR) camera.
 Your image may need some post-processing.
 See the end of this README for some tips on that.
-2. *This tool* to process that image into a decimal value
+2. *This tool* to process that image into a decimal value.
 3. Something to process that value into whatever you like to do with it (charts, alerts, ...).
 I use [Home Assistant](https://home-assistant.io) for that.

 ### Installation